Conanza/rails_api_for_angular_app/README.md

 This project is meant to provide a simple API with which to interact while learning/developing decoupled frontend apps using JS frameworks such as Angular, Backbone, React, etc.

 ## API "Versions"
 The project is namespaced in order to provide multiple APIs as different "versions".
-Currently there is only one "version" setup:
+Currently there is only one "version" setup: v1.

 ### v1: Names!

 This version has the following resource(s):

-* names
+* /v1/names
   * properties:
     ```json
     {
       "id": INT,